Joanna Harrington, BA, JD, PhD

 About

-Joanna Harrington serves as the Associate Dean Research for the College of Social Sciences and Humanities and as Special Advisor to the Vice-President (Research and Innovation).
-She is a Professor in the Faculty of Law and holds the Eldon Foote Chair in International Business and Law.
+Professor Joanna Harrington serves as the Associate Dean Research for the College of Social Sciences and Humanities and Special Advisor to the Vice-President (Research and Innovation).
+She is also a Professor in the Faculty of Law and holds the Eldon Foote Chair in International Business and Law.

-A supporter of research of relevance beyond academia, her work has been cited by the Supreme Court of Canada, the Constitution Committee of the UK House of Lords, Canada’s House of Commons Standing Committee on Justice and Human Rights, Canada’s Standing Senate Committee on Human Rights, the Parliament of Australia’s Joint Standing Committee on Trade and Investment Growth, the OECD Working Group on Bribery, the International Law Association’s Committee on International Human Rights Law and Practice, the UN Special Rapporteur on extrajudicial, summary or arbitrary executions, and in Library of Parliament briefing papers in the UK and Canada.
-Media mentions include The New York Times, The South China Morning Post, CBC News, The Globe and Mail, the National Post, and Maclean’s.
+The impact of her scholarship extends beyond academia to influence both policy making and legal practice.
+Her work has been cited by the Supreme Court of Canada, the Constitution Committee of the House of Lords, Canada’s House of Commons Standing Committee on Justice and Human Rights, Canada’s Standing Senate Committee on Human Rights, the Parliament of Australia’s Joint Standing Committee on Trade and Investment Growth, the OECD Working Group on Bribery, the International Law Association’s Committee on International Human Rights Law and Practice, and the UN Special Rapporteur on extrajudicial, summary or arbitrary executions.
+It can also be found mentioned in Library of Parliament briefing papers in both Canada and the United Kingdom, while her media mentions include The New York Times, The South China Morning Post, CBC News, The Globe and Mail, the National Post, and Maclean’s.

-Beyond the academy, her experience includes a three-year term as a part-time member of the Canadian Human Rights Commission and a two-year secondment to the legal bureau of Canada’s Department of Foreign Affairs and International Trade (now Global Affairs Canada), advising government on matters of international criminal law, international human rights law, and corporate social responsibility.
-She has represented Canada as a lawyer-diplomat in the negotiation of treaties, declarations and resolutions at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
-She has also testified as an expert witness in court and before parliamentary committees, worked on capacity building projects as a consultant with the United Nations Development Programme (UNDP), and served as an independent investigator of workplace complaints of harassment and misconduct.
-She has assisted counsel in private practice on matters of diplomatic immunity, human rights, foreign bribery, and extradition, and contributed to training programs for judges, diplomats, and military lawyers.
-She is also a long-serving member of the board of directors of the Canadian Council on International Law.
+Beyond the academy, Professor Harrington has made significant contributions to Canadian and international legal practice.
+She served for three years as a part-time member of the Canadian Human Rights Commission and spent two years seconded to the Department of Foreign Affairs and International Trade (now Global Affairs Canada), where she advised the government on matters of international criminal law, international human rights law, and corporate social responsibility.
+She has represented Canada as a lawyer-diplomat in multilateral negotiations at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court and has testified as an expert witness in court and before parliamentary committees.
+Her consultancy work has included capacity-building projects with the United Nations Development Programme (UNDP) and independent investigations of workplace complaints of harassment and misconduct.
+She is a long-serving member of the board of directors of the Canadian Council on International Law and has assisted counsel in private practice on matters of diplomatic immunity, human rights, foreign bribery, and extradition.
+Before transitioning to academia, she worked as the parliamentary legal officer to a member of Britain's House of Lords during a critical period of constitutional reform.

-Professor Harrington holds a Bachelor of Arts in history and political science from the University of British Columbia, a Juris Doctor from the University of Victoria, and a Doctor of Philosophy in law from the University of Cambridge, where she was a Tapp scholar at Gonville and Caius College and a Pegasus Scholar with the Inns of Court.
-She was also awarded the diploma in human rights law from the Academy of European Law at the European University Institute in Italy.
-After articling with one of Canada's largest law firms, she qualified as a lawyer in British Columbia in 1995, and Ontario in 2002.
-She served as the parliamentary legal officer with a member of Britain's House of Lords for the enactment of the Human Rights Act and other measures of significant constitutional reform before becoming a full-time legal academic.
+Professor Harrington holds a Bachelor of Arts in history and political science from the University of British Columbia, a Juris Doctor from the University of Victoria, and a Doctor of Philosophy in Law from the University of Cambridge, where she was a Tapp scholar at Gonville and Caius College and a Pegasus Scholar with the Inns of Court.
+She also holds a diploma in human rights law from the Academy of European Law at the European University Institute in Italy.
+She articled with one of Canada's largest law firms and qualified as a lawyer in British Columbia in 1995, and then Ontario in 2002.

-Career honours include the Canadian Bar Association-Alberta Branch & Law Society of Alberta Distinguished Service Award in Legal Scholarship 2022, the inaugural Canadian Council on International Law Scholarly Paper Award 2019, the Honourable Tevie H. Miller Teaching Excellence Award 2019, the Canadian Association of Law Teachers Prize for Academic Excellence 2018, a Fulbright Scholar Award 2016, a Killam Annual Professorship 2012, and the Martha Cook Piper Research Prize 2007.
+Her career has been recognized with numerous honours, including the Canadian Bar Association-Alberta Branch & Law Society of Alberta Distinguished Service Award in Legal Scholarship (2022), the inaugural Canadian Council on International Law Scholarly Paper Award (2019), the Canadian Association of Law Teachers Prize for Academic Excellence (2018), and a Fulbright Scholar Award (2016).
+She has received several research grants from the Social Sciences and Humanities Research Council (SSHRC), and within the University of Alberta, she is a past recipient of the Honourable Tevie H. Miller Teaching Excellence Award (2019), a Killam Annual Professorship (2012), and the Martha Cook Piper Research Prize (2007).

 Announcements